 There are 5 natural remedies that may help alleviate symptoms of eczema

 There are lots of eczema treatments, but here we will discuss 5 natural remedies for eczema and psoriasis.
 Conventional treatments for eczema include the use of prescription topicals, immunosuppressants, phototherapy and biologic drugs, But for many people after they finish the course of medication, the skin condition just returns.
 People are often told simply not to scratch and given emollients but most of the emollient prescribed by doctors contain parabens, which can be an irritant in some people.
-Worst of all ingredients for eczema is sodium laurel sulphate, an ester of sulphuric acid that dries up the natural oils on the skin and can cause skin corrosion and severe irritation.
+Worst of all ingredients for eczema is sodium laurel sulfate, an ester of sulphuric acid that dries up the natural oils on the skin and can cause skin corrosion and severe irritation.
 Rather than temporarily masking the symptoms, this article discusses 5 natural remedies for eczema that you can try and beat eczema forever.

 Apply a CBD infused skin cream.